mecid/mecid.github.io/_posts/2021-07-21-submitting-values-to-swiftui-view.md

     }
 }
 ```

-Other views which we can use in conjunction with the *onSubmit* view modifier are *TextField* and *SecureField*.
-We can attach the *onSubmit* view modifier directly to the text field.
-In this case, we have to use the text submit trigger.

 Keep in mind that we can attach multiple *onSubmit* view modifiers with various submit triggers to the view hierarchy and provide different closures for separate triggers.